 Today, women still pursue a fair, « china-like skin » in Japan.
 Exceptions come and go especially under the form of subcultural movements such as the gyaru culture: young girls trying to escape a society that they find too normative, by going against general social postulates (such as white skin).
 The general concept, however, is to have a bright complexion.

-They protect their skin from the sun at all costs: they use umbrellas during summer, wear hats, elbow-length gloves - especially when driving - and rarely wear a bikini on the beach. (they go for long-sleeved tops and regular bottoms, the toughest go for a challenging pair of denim jeans - denim in the water guys!!!).
+They protect their skin from the sun at all costs: they use sun-protective clothing such as umbrellas during summer, wear hats, elbow-length gloves – especially when driving – and rarely wear a bikini on the beach. (they go for long-sleeved tops and regular bottoms, the toughest go for a challenging pair of denim jeans – denim in the water guys!!!).

 All UV Shields Up